Mathematician and author

 cooking, collecting Haldeman Julius Little Blue Books,

-and cryptography; he is a longtime member of the American Cryptogram Association
+and cryptography; he and his wife Mollie are longtime members of the

 done research in statistical cryptanalysis.